-(e) Identifying the line of the tonnage deck.
-(1) If the tonnage deck runs in a continuous line from stem to stern, the line of the tonnage deck is the longitudinal line at the underside of the tonnage deck.

-(2) If the tonnage deck is stepped, the line of the tonnage deck is the longitudinal line of the underside of the lowest portion of that deck parallel with the upper portions of that deck.
+- (1) Deck Runs in Continuous Line Longitudinally If the tonnage deck runs in a continuous line from stem to stern, the line of the tonnage deck is the longitudinal line at the underside of the tonnage deck. - (2) Deck Runs at Different Levels Longitudinally If the tonnage deck is stepped, the line of the tonnage deck is the longitudinal line of the underside of the lowest portion of that deck parallel with the upper portions of that deck.
 Steps that do not extend from side to side or are less than three feet in length are ignored when establishing the line of the tonnage deck.
-(See §69.123, figures 1 and 2.)
+(See § 69.123, figures 1 and 2).
 Spaces between the line of the tonnage deck and the higher portions of that deck are not included in under-deck tonnage.

+(f) Tonnage Length

-(f) Tonnage length.
-(1) "Tonnage length" means the length of a horizontal straight line measured at the centerline of the vessel from the point forward where the line of the tonnage deck intersects the line of the inboard faces of the ordinary side frames to the point aft where the line of the tonnage deck intersects the inboard face of the ordinary transom frames or cant frames.
-(See §69.123, figure 3.)
+(1) General "Tonnage Length" means the length of a horizontal straight line measured at the centerline of the vessel from the point forward where the line of the tonnage deck intersects the line of the inboard faces of the ordinary side frames to the point aft where the line of the tonnage deck intersects the inboard face of the ordinary transom frames or cant frames.
+(See § 69.123, figure 3.)